Shiraz: Metro

 The first three lines, when completed, will have 32 stations below ground, six above, and one special station connected to the railway station.
 The first line was started in October 2014 between Shahid Dastgheib (airport) Metro Station and Ehsan stations.
-A single ticket costs 10000 rials, with trains operating every 15 minutes.
-Line 1 is extended from the airport To Ehsan Square (northern part).

 Bus

-Shiraz has 71 bus lines.
-Iran's third Bus Rapid Transit opened in Shiraz in 2009 with two lines, and a further two planned to open in 2010.
-Service is free on 5 May, the day of the city.
+The Shiraz and suburbs bus organization was established in 1966.
+In that year, the company purchased 10 buses from the Iran National Company using both cash and installments.
+The company had a staff of 10 drivers, 40 assistant drivers, 50 ticket sellers, and 10 repairmen and inspectors.
+The daily salary of each full-time driver (6 am to 10 pm) was set at 160 rials, while assistant drivers and ticket sellers were set at 83 rials.
+With the purchased buses, the company launched lines one, two, and three, which were welcomed by the people.
+Now Shiraz has 71 bus lines.

 Rail

 Shiraz is connected with the rest of Iran's railway network.
 The trains arrive and leave from Shiraz railway station, Iran's largest railway station according to surface area.
-It has passenger trains, operating six days per week to Isfahan, Tehran and Mashad.

 Roads

 There are 700,000 cars in the city of Shiraz.